raoulmillais/ipfs-git-importer/README.md

 # Prototype of a pure JS ipfs git repository importer

+## This is a proof of concept

+* Expect force pushes to msater
+* Do not rely on the code here

 ## Issues

 * Babel defaults to supporting  <0.25% of brosers when transpiling which